peter88213/yw2md/src/README.md

 Location of the  _PyWriter_  library: https://github.com/peter88213/PyWriter

-It is advised to clone the  _PyWriter_  project at the same directory level as the  _yw-cnv_  project.
+It is advised to clone the  _PyWriter_  project at the same directory level as the  _yw2md_  project.
 So the build scripts can generate the  _yw2md_  scripts.